MassimoCimmino/pygfunction/README.md

 boreholes with individually different lengths and radiuses.
 For regular fields of boreholes of equal size, setting-up the calculation of the *g*-function is as simple as a few lines of code.
-For example, the code for the calculation of the *g*-function of a field 10 x 10 square array of boreholes (100 boreholes total):
+For example, the code for the calculation of the *g*-function of a 10 x 10 square array of boreholes (100 boreholes total):

 ```python